Azure/bicep/.github/PULL_REQUEST_TEMPLATE.md

 # Contributing a Pull Request

 If you haven't already, read the full [contribution guide](../CONTRIBUTING.md).
+The guide may have changed since the last time you read it, so please double-check.
 Once you are done and ready to submit your PR, run through the relevant checklist below.

 ## Contributing to documentation